sdzahid353/ticketManagementSystem/README.md

     py -m venv env (virtualenv venv)

-## Activating a virtual environment¶
+## Activating a virtual environment

 ### On macOS and Linux: